jmcantrell/arch-bootstrap/README.md

 1. Set necessary [environment](#environment) variables
 1. Prepare the environment: `source ./scripts/prepare`
 1. Optionally, inspect the environment: `./scripts/show` (sensitive data is redacted)
-1. Create and mount partitions: `./scripts/create`
-1. Install packages and configure system: `./scripts/install`
+1. Install the system: `./scripts/install`

 After installation, the system is left mounted for inspection or further configuration.